canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 The Ubuntu infrastructure is prepared for a new development branch at the beginning of each cycle.
-The package build system is set up, the toolchain is organised, :term:`seeds` are branched, and many other pieces are made ready before development can properly begin.
+The package build system is set up, the toolchain is organised, :term:`seeds <Seeds>` are branched, and many other pieces are made ready before development can properly begin.
 Once these preparations are made, the new branch is officially announced on the `ubuntu-devel-announce mailing list <https://lists.ubuntu.com/mailman/listinfo/ubuntu-devel-announce>`_ and opened for uploads to the :doc:`/explanation/archive`.